 Timelapse photography, in case you’re not familiar, is a time-consuming process which requires a true passion for the art, besides deep and thoughtful concentration.
 In short, the process consists of taking a series of photographs (often long exposures as used in this project), which will be later joined together and played back as a video, resulting in a fast sequence of the action.

-Here is a great example of the true and powerful capabilities of time-lapse photography, this time depicting one of the most wonderful, imaginative and mesmerizing cities of the world, New York City:
+Here is a great example of the true and powerful capabilities of timelapse photography, this time depicting one of the most wonderful, imaginative and mesmerizing cities of the world, New York City:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: